OnePlus Open vs Nokia XR21 5G

 Which one is better?

 The OnePlus Open is the better buy for most people - its 7.82" display crushes the Nokia XR21 5G's 6.49".
-That said, grab the Nokia if you need a rugged phone with IP69K protection - it's perfect for extreme conditions.
+That said, grab the Nokia XR21 5G if you need a rugged phone that can handle extreme conditions - it's lighter at 8.15oz.

 Who should buy each?